This is our review of the best reel mower in 2022

 A considerable rotation speed gives you a far cleaner and well-trimmed yard than a reel mower with more blades but less blade revolution.

 But on the downside, high revolution blades need frequent blade sharpening due to their aggressive cut.
 The frequency with which you need to sharpen your mower blade will depend on how often you mow and how long your mowing season is.

 If you have a small lawn and frequently mow throughout the year, you’ll probably have to sharpen your blades more often than someone who has a large lawn that is mowed once a year.
 Typically, you want to sharpen it once at the start of the mowing season.

-Can it cut through a rough surface
+Can it cut through a rough surface?

 You must consider the surface of your yard before buying a mower.
-Using a reel mower on rough terrain is a little complicated than using it on a flat and levelled lawn.
+Using a reel mower on rough terrain is a little complicated than using it on a flat and leveled lawn.
 Reel mowers are best suited for flat, smooth lawn, and rough terrain can be challenging on a reel mower.

 You should choose a reel mower that is adjustable to cut across at different angles for a slightly sloped or rough terrain.
 This will save you time and effort to mow multiple times at the same patch of grass.